Travel.State.Gov > Intercountry Adoption > Country Information > Chad Intercountry Adoption Information

 Violent crimes, such as armed robbery, carjacking, and muggings, have been reported.
 There was a significant increase in these crimes in 2018.
 Terrorists may attack with little or no warning, targeting foreigners, local security forces, and civilians.
 They can easily cross borders, including in the Lake Chad region; borders may close without notice.

 There are unmapped and undocumented minefields along the borders with both Libya and Sudan.

-The U.S. government has limited ability to provide emergency services to U.S. citizens in Chad as U.S. government employees must obtain special authorization to travel to certain areas of N’Djamena as well as outside of the capital, including the Lake Chad Basin.
+The U.S. government has extremely limited ability to provide emergency services to U.S. citizens in Chad as U.S. government employees must obtain special authorization to travel outside of the capital, including the Lake Chad Basin.

 Read the Safety and Security section on the country information page

 · Visit our website for Travel to High-Risk Areas.